JDinizfv/JDinizfv/README.md

 #  Welcome to My GitHub Profile!

-## Outras seções comuns em perfis do GitHub
-👩‍💻 Trabalho atualmente na/no...

-🧠 Estou aprendendo...

-👯‍♀️ Procuro colaborar em...

-🤔 Procuro ajuda com...

-💬 Me pergunte sobre...

-📫 Como entrar em contato comigo...

-😄 Pronomes...

-⚡️ Fatos engraçados...
+🪙 I am an Economist

+👩‍💻 Currently working in Assurance/Audit at EY

+😄 Aiming for a carreer transition

+🧠 Data Science student since 2022

+👯‍♀️ I am looking to collaborate on data projects

+🤔 Building a portfolio

+💬 Ask me about economics, geopolitics, business and more

+⚡️ Fun facts: I love Geeky stuff

 ## 🚀 About me

+## About Me

-I am a graduate in Economics from the Federal University of Ceará (UFC) and currently pursuing an MBA in Data Science at the University of Fortaleza (Unifor).
-Actively engaged in technology-focused research groups, particularly in Artificial Intelligence (A.I.), I am currently in the process of transitioning my career with the aim of becoming a respected professional in the market.
+I hold a degree in Economics from the prestigious Universidade Federal do Ceará (UFC) and am currently immersing myself in the dynamic field of Data Science through an MBA program at the Universidade de Fortaleza (Unifor).
+My academic journey has equipped me with a strong foundation in economic principles, and my ongoing studies in Data Science reflect my commitment to reach and staying at the forefront of technological advancements on Analysis tools.

-As a highly motivated and ambitious professional, I am always seeking opportunities for professional growth.
-I am actively looking for roles where I can contribute to problem-solving using technology tools and a solid business understanding.
+Driven by a passion for innovation, I actively participate in technology-focused research groups, with a special focus on Artificial Intelligence (A.I.).
+This involvement not only keeps me abreast of the latest industry trends but also aligns with my career transition goals.
+I aspire to be recognized as a seasoned professional in the ever-evolving landscape of data-driven decision-making.

 ## 🔗 Contact me